Our athletes have talent !

 At the Chappaz’s, cycling runs in the family!
 The father did a lot of cross-country in his youth, followed by the older brother and sister Mélanie (crowned junior world champion in downhill mountain biking in 2017 in Australia), to finish with the younger Lauryne.

-A recent member of the Bike Club of Les Gets, she has joined the Les Gets ambassadors club and will be riding with the colours of the resort on the Elite World Tour, and in particular at the 2021 UCI MTB World Cup scheduled from 2 to 4 July 2021 in the resort.
+A recent member of the Bike Club of Les Gets, she has joined the Les Gets ambassadors club and will be riding with the colours of the resort on the Elite World Tour, and in particular at the 2021 UCI MTB World Cup in Les Gets.

 Sébastien started skiing at the age of 5 in Bellevaux, a neighbouring resort in the Alpes du Léman region.
 At 17, he became a ski instructor with the French ski school, ESF.
 But his real passion is freeride skiing !